Skip to main content

 Voice and tone

 We address the reader directly, in plain language, as an intelligent adult.
 We do not write “girl,” “babe,” or “queen.”
 We do not write in the breathy idiom of aughts-era women's blogging.
 We avoid medicalese where plain English will do.
-We do not present opinion as fact; where we are making an editorial judgement, the text says so.
+We do not present opinion as fact; where we are making an editorial judgment, the text says so.

 Separation of editorial and affiliate